KMouris/Python-Course-Project/README.md

 ### `compare_date()`

-Extracts the dates from the filenames of two rasters and compares them by instanciating an object of the `DataManagement` class.
+Extracts the dates from the filenames of two rasters and compares them by instantiating an object of the `DataManagement` class.

 | Input argument | Type | Description |